Learning more about lenders with 12 month loan options

 Online lenders are becoming increasingly popular, particularly as more borrowers are taking the time to research their lenders online before asking for a loan.
 Payday loans companies are some of the largest online lenders, and offer financial services to those who struggle to get loans elsewhere.
 They do charge a high rate of interest, sometimes more than 1500% APR, which can mean that a 12 month loan garners very high charges.
 Many borrowers are put off of taking out a 12 month loan from a payday lender purely for this reason.
 However, there are lenders offering payday services who can provide year-long loans without these high interest rates, and researching these can help borrowers to choose the perfect company for their specific needs.

-Another group of lenders who offer 12-month borrowing are bridge loan companies for those who need to borrow larger amounts and can secure the loan against property.
-Bridging loans are, in fact, less regulated by the FCA than payday lenders or banks, so borrowers are taking a risk by choosing this option.
+Another group of lenders who offer 12-month borrowing are bridge loan companies.
+Bridging loans are, in fact, less regulated by the FSA than payday lenders or banks, so borrowers are taking a risk by choosing this option.
 There may also be hidden fees, and interest rates tend to be high.
 In the past, they were popularly used to help buyers get extra money for house purchases, when the mortgage couldn’t cover them.
-However, more and more borrowers are now using these loans for short-term purposes to “bridge” the finance gap in the short term.
+However, more and more borrowers are now using these loans for short-term purposes.
 Brokers may be able to help you find a responsible and accessible bridging loan.